AdobeDocs/workfront.es-ES/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-26-q3.md

 Para obtener una lista de todas las características publicadas para Adobe Workfront Planning, consulte [Actividad de la versión de Adobe Workfront Planning: índice de artículo](/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-article-index.md).

 <!--

-## List view updates

->[!NOTE]
->
->Preview: May 28, 2026
->Production fast release: June 11, 2026
->Production for everyone: July 16, 2026

-Multiple field types on the list view have been updated to include keyboard navigation and other enhancements.

-Multi-, Single-select, and Assignee fields now offer keyboard navigation in the list view:

-* Use the up and down arrows on your keyboard to move through the list of people.

-* Press the space bar to select a person or to remove a selected person.

-On single and multi-select fields in the list view:

-* You can add new options directly from the editor when no results are found.
-Note that this feature may not be available on all lists.

-* The field interaction is now keyboard accessible.
-This includes navigation between the tags, search options, and list using the up and down arrows.
-Press the space bar to select an item or remove a selected item.

-Reference fields such as typeahead and external lookup fields, have received some interface enhancements.

-Also, where available, the experience of dragging and dropping columns has been improved visually.

-For more information, see [Manage the list view in Adobe Workfront Planning](/help/quicksilver/planning/views/manage-the-list-view.md).

 ## Planning Designer now available in Beta for all Workfront Planning customers